Austrodanthonia caespitosa

 Coastal Tussock Grass

-Description: A fast growing tussock forming perrenial grass that has a height and spread of up to 1 metre.
+Description: A fast growing tussock forming perennial grass that has a height and spread of up to 1 metre.
 Features dense evergreen foliage with a weeping growth habit and distinctive blue/green hues.
 Produces graceful arching flower plumes.

 Cultivation: This grass is adaptable to a variety of climate conditions and soil types.
 Requires minimal watering and can tolerate moderate frost and prefers good drainage in home gardens.